weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

   language="py"
 />

 In this example, each data item has three fields, `question`, `answer`, and `category`.
-When Weaviate imports the data, the schema specifies how to handle each field:
+When Weaviate imports the data, the schema specifies how to handle each field.
+Data values can be stored as properties, vectors or both.

 | Data field | Property | Vectorizer |
 | :-- | :-- | :-- |